Carokyp/Doux-Matin/README.md

 __Frameworks, Libraries & Programs Used__

-* [Google Fonts](https://fonts.google.com/): was used to import the '' and '' fonts into the style.css
+* [Google Fonts](https://fonts.google.com/): was used to import the 'Pacifico' and 'Onest' fonts into the style.css
 * [Font Awesome](https://fontawesome.com/): was used to add icons for aesthetic and UX purposes.
 * [GitHub](https://github.com/): is used as the repository for the project's code after being pushed from Git.
 * [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help having a better idea of wish color and image will suit the website it was also used to resize, eadit picture but also creating the menus and the color pallette